learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 As you can imagine, you could end up with a long but useful list.

-You could also open source it and share it with your friends and colleagues.
+You could also open source it and share it with your friends and colleagues since they might find it useful.

 The Kubernetes community did precisely that, but they developed a more generic solution called the Service Catalog.